 Super Slack app idea VS Reality

-You’re probably gonna to think you know well what to do before to get your hands dirty.
-So did you check these 3 points below?
+You’re probably going think you really know well what to do before getting your hands dirty.
+Have you checked these 3 points below?

 Error #1 : To listen your friends and family

-First, be sure to bring a real benefit to your futures Slack users.
+First, be sure to bring a real benefit to your future Slack users.

-It’s cool to hear your friends saying “Wow, super idea !
-I’ll buy it if it exists!”.
-Don’t be modest, you love it… ;) Are you sure a Slacker would like to get this app?
+It’s cool to hear your friends saying ‘Wow, great idea!
+I’ll buy it if it exists!’.
+Don’t be modest, you love when someone tells your smart ;) Are you sure a Slacker would like to get this app?

-To do : Test the idea on neutral people to highlight real benefits.
+To do : Test the idea on neutral people to figure out real benefits.

-Error #2 : To think your app will please and used by everyone on Slack
+Error #2 : To think your app will please and be used by everyone on Slack

 Secondly, know who your application is for.
-To succeed an app, you need to reach a specific target.
+To succeed in making an app, you need to reach a specific target.
 An application for baby diapers on Slack, will surely not address business men.
 (Really?
 A businessman can’t have children?!).
-Slack integration means to be useful in the daily lives of users.
+Slack integration means being useful in the daily lives of users.

 To do : Identify a core target group.